mre/endler.dev/content/2022/readable/index.md

 - It doesn't always produce valid HTML.
 - JavaScript is not executed, so some websites don't work properly.
-Some might say that this is a feature, not a bug. 😅
+Some might say that's feature, not a bug. 😉
 - That is also true for websites with sophisticated paywalls or bot-detection.
 A workaround would be to use a headless browser like [ScrapingBee](https://www.scrapingbee.com) or